dotnet/aspnetcore/docs/UpdatingMajorVersionAndTFM.md

 At the end of each release cycle, we update our Major Version (branding version of build assets) & TFM (Target Framework Moniker) in `main`, in preparation for the next major release.
 This doc describes the process of doing those updates, which can include many subtle gotchas in the aspnetcore repo.

+In the event that we do a minor release (e.g. 3.1), the guidance in this document still applies (but with all instances of `MajorVersion` replaced by `MinorVersion`).

 ## Updating Major Version

 Typically, we will update the Major Version before updating the TFM.
 This is because updating Major Version only requires a logical agreement that `main` is no longer the place for work on the previous major release, while updating the TFM requires waiting for dotnet/runtime to update their TFM so that we can ingest that change.
-For an example, [this](https://github.com/dotnet/aspnetcore/pull/35402) is the PR where we updated our branding from 6.0.0 to 7.0.0.
+For an example, [this](https://github.com/dotnet/aspnetcore/pull/35402) is the PR where we updated our branding from 6.0.0 to 7.0.0 (note that branding does *not* have to happen in a dependency update PR - this particular branding exercise needed to include some reaction to runtime changes).

 ### Required changes